fmbot-discord/docs/docs/privacy.md

 What data .fmbot collects, how we use it and how you can manage it.

-Last update: 2023-06-21
+Last update: 2023-07-26

-Changelog: Rewrite for clarity, add new functionalities, add info about Last.fm and Discogs data
+Changelog: Add Spotify import info

 ## What does your application do?
 .fmbot is an open-source Last.fm Discord bot.
 Last.fm is a service that tracks what people listen to.